Julian Wiemar

 My goal for Brazil is to do the triple air-culo!
 I'm one hundred per cent sure that a triple air rotation will happen sooner or later.

-I do a lot of endurance training and I surf a lot.
+I do a lot of endurance training and I just sail a lot.

 I like the foil, but I'm still more into the fin.
 I find it a really good option when the wind is light.
-I'm not the type for big sails.
-So when it gets thin with 5.2 and fin, it's nice to go 4.8 with the foil or even 4.4.
-I did a bit of training on the foil in the spring, but after I won on Fuerte and then up to here, I didn't touch the foil again.
-I tended to train with bigger sails and fins because you never know what you're going to get.
+I'm not the type of guy for big sails.
+So when it gets light with 5.2 and fin, it's nice to go on 4.8 with the foil or even 4.4.
+I trained a bit on the foil in the spring, but after I won on Fuerte and then up to here, I didn't touch the foil again.
+I tended to train with bigger sails and fins because you never know what you're going to get here on Sylt.
 Foiling is more of a fun thing for me, an extra.
 But I see a lot of potential in it.

-It's definitely going to be a lot harder.
+It's definitely getting harder.
 "Status" might not be the right word, but I have this sponsor thing, you know, with the world titles, with my consistent results...
 My sponsors know that I work hard.
-So not just during the event, but also when I'm testing, taking pictures, etc. That's how you keep the contract.
-That's how you keep the contract.
+So not just during the events, but also testing, doing photoshoots, etc. That's how you keep the contract.
 But it's definitely very difficult at the moment for young riders who are really good to reach this level because they just don't get the support.
 There are far fewer real professionals than you might think.
 And the ones who are professionals do it out of passion because it doesn't bring in much money.
 I have enough money to live on at the moment, but it won't make up my entire future.
 One day I will have to do a "normal" job.
 I'm living my retirement now and will work later (laughs).

 I have enough money to make a living from windsurfing at the moment, but it won't make up my entire future.
 One day I will have to do a "normal" job.

 What we're experiencing now is so amazing.
-We're travelling the world, you're just out with your friends, you're surfing together.
+We're travelling the world, you're just out with your friends, you're sailing and having fun together.
 So life is fantastic.
-There's pressure, and some things aren't easy, but there are so many more good sides than bad.
+There's pressure, and some things aren't easy, but there are so many more good things than bad.

 Also interesting: